Purpose and scope

 - the personal data collected for the implementation of the obligations under the Law on Money Laundering and Terrorist Financing Prevention shall be stored in accordance with the Law on Prevention of Money Laundering and Terrorist Financing of the Republic of Lithuania up to 8 (eight) years.
 The retention period may be extended for a period not exceeding 2 (two) years, provided there is a reasoned request from a competent authority;

-- the personal data submitted by you through our website or via email is kept for an extent necessary for the fulfilment of your request and to maintain further cooperation, but no longer than 6 months after the last day of the communication, if there are no legal requirements to keep them longer.
+- the personal data submitted by you through our website, chat-box or via email is kept for an extent necessary for the fulfilment of your request and to maintain further cooperation, but no longer than 6 months after the last day of the communication, if there are no legal requirements to keep them longer.

 In the cases when the terms of data keeping are indicated in the legislative regulations, the legislative regulations are applied.